Targets: Release

+Box office

+Targets premiered in New York City on August 13, 1968.
+It later screened at the Edinburgh Film Festival in September of that year.
 American International Pictures offered to release, but Bogdanovich wanted to try to see if the film could get a deal with a major studio.
-It was seen by Robert Evans of Paramount Pictures, who bought it for $150,000, giving Corman an instant profit on the movie before it was even released.
+It was seen by Robert Evans of Paramount Pictures, who bought it for $150,000, giving Corman an instant profit on the movie before it was released.

-Although the film was written and production photography completed in late 1967, it was not released until after the assassination of Martin Luther King Jr. and that of Robert F. Kennedy in the summer of 1968, thus having some topical relevance to then-current events.
-Nevertheless, it was not very successful at the box office.
+Although the film was written and production photography completed in late 1967, it was not released until after the Assassination of Martin Luther King Jr. and that of Robert F. Kennedy in the summer of 1968, thus having topical relevance.

-However, Bogdanovich, who appears in the film as a young writer-director, credits it with getting him noticed by the studios, which in turn led to his directing three very successful studio films (The Last Picture Show, What's Up, Doc?, and Paper Moon) in the early 1970s.
+Bogdanovich, who appears in the film as a young writer-director, credits it with getting him noticed by the studios, which in turn led to his directing three very successful studio films (The Last Picture Show, What's Up, Doc?, and Paper Moon) in the early 1970s.

-Around five years after release, in March 1973, New Zealand refused to issue a 'certificate of approval' for the film's trailer on the basis that it was "contrary to public order and decency."
+Around five years after release, in March 1973, New Zealand refused to issue a 'certificate of approval' for the film's trailer on the basis that it was "contrary to public order and decency".